qaa-demo/cucumber-selenium-js/INTRO.md

 ```

 ---
-Run your tests `npm test` and dont't forget to push changes to you GitHub Repo
+Run your tests and push the changes to your GitHub Repo

+---

 ## Project Folder Structure by this point:
 ```
 cucumber-selenium-js/
-│
 ├── features/
 │   ├── alets.feature
 │   ├── login.feature